 Boston Latin Academy students share their Boston iPad Summit experiences helping teach how digital technologies have changed the Biology lab.
 Big Ideas in the Digital BioLab immersed 30 teachers in a hands-on exploration of cellular respiration using plants and seeds.
 (November 12-14, 2014) | More...

 Hinton Scholars AP Biology Orientation

-The Hinton program kicks off its fifteen year with an orientation program for all students, teachers and tutors.
+The Hinton program kicks off its twentieth year with an orientation program for all students, teachers and tutors.
 A major focus of the event is to introduce students from four Boston Public High Schools to their Harvard mentors.
-Thirteen Harvard graduate and post-doctoral fellows will volunteer their time to mentor small groups of AP Biology students over the academic year.
-Hinton will serve 114 students in collaboration with five Boston AP Biology teachers.
+Nine Harvard graduate and post-doctoral fellows will volunteer their time to mentor small groups of AP Biology students over the academic year.
+Hinton will serve 111 students in collaboration with five Boston AP Biology teachers.

 Date and time